Missions Fellowship Day

 My spiritual journey began in 1984 when at 19 years old, a friend took me to hear a man called Billy Graham talk about Jesus.
 I was convinced, and it changed my life.

-Fast forward to 2018; I shut down my business and joined OAM to share the same message I heard with as many people as possible.
+Fast forward to 2018; I shut down my business and joined Open Air Mission (OAM) to share the same message I heard with as many people as possible.
 I love working with local churches encouraging them to tell people about Jesus in the streets.
 I visit the big towns all along the M5 motorway from Cheltenham to Exeter, with occasional visits to Barnstaple and Minehead.

 I’m married to Fiona, have three grown-up children, and we attend a Christian fellowship in Weston-Super-Mare.
 In my spare time, I enjoy watching old films, listening to audio books and walking our dog, Jetta.